borntofrappe/fullstack-d3/README.md

   wrapper.selectAll("text").attr("aria-hidden", "true");
   ```

-  In the specific demo the labels included on the group elements are enough to describe the bar charts, and the `<text/>` elements overload screen readers with too many values.
-Without this precaution a screen reader would also read the ticks of the axis
+  In the demo the labels included on the group elements are enough to describe the bar charts, and the `<text>` elements overload screen readers with too many values.
+Without this precaution a screen reader would also note the ticks of the axis

 ### Metrics